-ESL and ESOS do not apply to this site because it is in Rancho Vistoso.
+ESL does not apply to this parcel because over 25% of Rancho Vistoso has been developed with infrastructure or finished building pads.
 Any vegetation that is disturbed will meet mitigation requirements as set forth in the Town of Oro Valley Zoning Code.